 When to Use an Executive Search Firm

-Generally, employers use an executive search firm when a search is important enough to warrant the investment.
+Employers use an executive search firm when a search is important enough to warrant the investment.
+That is the right time to use an executive search firm.
 I use the word “investment” for a reason.
 A retained executive search will likely cost you a minimum of $50,000 and averages $100,000 or more — typically one-third of a candidate’s first-year total cash compensation.
 Typically, these are senior-executive roles with salaries averaging $300-thousand or more.

 First, it needs to be worth the investment